liufee/cms/README.md

 Tips:

- * First excute docker run commands needs few seconds to init mysql and FeehiCMS(execute yii migrate/up import sql).After seconds can http://127.0.0.1 will see the correct result.
+ * First excute docker run commands needs few seconds to init mysql and FeehiCMS(execute yii migrate/up import sql).After seconds visit http://127.0.0.1 will see the correct result.
 If you seen "An internal error ..." just take few minutes
  * You can enter the container through ssh, default password for linux user root is 123456
  * Fully docker environment click [here](http://www.github.com/liufee/docker)